josephleungg/josephleungg/README.md

 ![banner for github](https://github.com/josephleungg/josephleungg/assets/98608136/bc16e317-7491-4657-a5c5-7beca2ba4cbd)

 ### Hi there 👋 I'm currently a Computer Science student at TMU (a.k.a Ryerson University).

-Keep reading to find out a little bit more about me 👇
+A little bit more about me 👇

 - 🔭 I am always working on:
   <br>